JuliaDebug/Cthulhu.jl/README.md

            union(::Set{Symbol}, ::Set{Symbol})
 ```
 You use the up/down arrows to navigate this menu, enter to select a call to `descend` into,
-and your space bar to "fold" a branch of the tree.
+and your space bar to toggle branch-folding.

 It also works on stacktraces: